About Army ROTC

 Whether you’re in high school, college, or already in the Army, you can become an officer in today’s Army through joining ROTC.

-If you’re a high school junior or senior and are interested in enrolling in Army ROTC, you can find a great deal of information on the GoArmy website.
+If you’re a high school junior or senior and are interested in enrolling in Army ROTC, you can find more than 1,100 colleges and universities that carry an Army ROTC program or talk to your academic advisor about the opportunity.
+You can find a great deal of information on the GoArmy website.
 You can also ask your guidance counselor, academic advisor, or JROTC instructor for more information.
 Please feel free to contact us for school specific information.

-If you’re interested in enrolling in Army ROTC and are currently a college student, you can start by talking to the Army ROTC Enrollment Officer (Mr. Antonio Tims, 318-274-3324) located on Grambling’s campus.
+If you’re interested in enrolling in Army ROTC and are currently a college student, you can start by talking to the Army ROTC Enrollment Officer (318.274.3324) located on Grambling’s campus.
 You will receive a personalized plan detailing the Army ROTC basic or advanced elective course and about the incentives available, including opportunities to compete for two-, three-, or four-year merit-based scholarships.

 If you have two years remaining in a junior college or graduate school, you are still eligible to enroll in Army ROTC.
-Talk to the Army ROTC Enrollment Officer for specific information.
+Talk to the Army ROTC Enrollment Officer on your campus.

 This course is for those college students who want to complete Army ROTC training in two years.
 To qualify, you must complete a challenging and motivating 31-day training program at Fort Knox, Kentucky.
 Upon completion of BASIC CAMP (CIET), graduates return to campus prepared to enter the advanced course.